dylan-profiler/visions/docs/_sources/visions/thinker/application_view.rst.txt

-Analytics view
+Application view
 ==============

-This section discusses viewing the concepts of `visions` with respect to subsequent data analysis.
+This section discusses viewing the concepts of `visions` with respect to subsequent application.
 We find this view intuitive to create understanding of:

 - for what we want to create types, typesets and relations